 Medical Terminology - encouraged

-*All science prerequisites courses must be for science majors and require a lab
+*All science prerequisite courses must be for science majors and require a lab.

-*No more than 2 pre-requisite courses can be outstanding upon completion of the Fall term of the year of application
+*No more than 2 prerequisite courses can be outstanding before the beginning of the Spring term during the application cycle.

 The Physical Therapy Program at William Carey University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, VA 22305-3085, (703-706-3245); email email@example.com; website: http://www.capteonline.org.